Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 -------------------------

 - **Submit by Monday 26th May, 23:59** (your code with comments, the video as MP4, presentation as PPTX) in a zip file named GROUPNUMBER_LASTNAME1_LASTNAME2_LASTNAME3_LASTNAME4_LASTNAME5.zip on Moodle
-- The initial position of the drone and the location of the five gates will be given one day before the final demonstration
+- The initial position of the landing pad and the location of the gates will be given one day before the final demonstration
 - Each group will present the PPTX from our computer before the demonstration
 - Return the drone directly after the demonstration
 - Check that the returned material is complete, according to the lists in :ref:`Hardware unpacking`